Environment

 Catherington is a small village located on the top of a hill.
-Its position on high ground provides far reaching views across the surrounding countryside.
-The A3 is located in the valley to the east, with open countryside to the west providing a rural backdrop into which the Catherington environment merges.
+Its position on high ground provides far-reaching views across the surrounding countryside.
+The A3 is located in the valley to the east, with open countryside to the west providing a rural backdrop into which the village environment merges.

-The main land use of the village is residential, however agriculture was and still is an important land use in the fields surrounding the village.
-Equestrian use has developed in recent years as a predominant use in the fields around the village.
-The agricultural and equestrian uses add to the open rural character of the village.
+The main land use of the village is residential.
+Agriculture was (and still is) an important land use in the fields surrounding the village, and equestrian use has developed in recent years.
+These uses add to the open, rural character of the village.

 The overall layout of the village is characterised by its linear form, with an overriding presence of mature trees, hedges and small gardens.